Which of our industry-leading Microsoft Identity Manager (MIM 2016) training courses is right for you?

 Just like both the MIM Foundation and MIM Advanced courses, the MIM Expert course was great – by far one of the best courses I have ever attended!
 The course materials, the instructor’s presentations and the labs are of great quality.
 I really enjoyed it.
 Hanne N, System Engineer, Norway

-More than 300 students have attended our instructor-led MIM Foundation, MIM Advanced or MIM Expert training courses in the classroom or via Skype since 2016 – and over 94% said they would recommend the course to colleagues.
+Hundreds of students have attended our instructor-led MIM 2016 training courses since 2016 – and 95% said they would recommend the course to colleagues.

 |MIM Fundamentals||In detail||Revision||–|

 |Synchronization service||MIM Foundation: Understanding the connector space and metaverse, configuring classic rules, run profiles connecting to systems like HR and AD; synchronizing user and group data||MIM Advanced: In depth examination of synchronization, including holograms; monitoring and troubleshooting; comparing classic and portal rules; schema extension; connecting to others systems (including file-based)||MIM Expert: Some further consideration of the options available, and best practices; an overview of Azure AD Connect (a special version of the sync engine used to connect AD and Azure AD)|

 |Portal and service||MIM Foundation: The MIM service management agent; sets, simple workflows and policies; portal-based synchronization rules; managing users (including self-service); managing AD groups; troubleshooting||MIM Advanced: Portal configuration, schema extension, search scopes, usage keywords, localization; more advanced rules||MIM Expert: Identifying limitations and workarounds; best practices; naming conventions; editing RCDCs; portal security|